10 twists on mulled wine

 Our appleberry mulled wine recipe really ramps up the fruit factor.
 Cloudy apple juice is used to sweeten the wine, while frozen forest fruits add texture.
 Finish with apple slices for an edible garnish.

-Combine red wine with pomegranate juice and red vermouth to make this elegant, modern, grown-up twist on the basic drink.
+Combine red wine with pomegranate juice and red vermouth to make this elegant, modern, grown-up twist on the classic drink.
 Honey adds sweetness without taking the edge off the alcohol medley.

 More Christmas drinks inspiration